Connect with us

 • It appears that abortion opponents are learning it’s a lot easier to agree on what you’re against than for.
 Now that the constitutional right to an abortion has been overturned, political leaders are contending with vocal groups that want to push further — such as by banning access to IVF or contraception.

 • A Louisiana bill designating abortion pills as controlled substances targets people in the state, where abortion is banned, who are finding ways to get the drug.
-And abortion providers in Kansas are suing over a new law that requires to report their reasons for an abortion.
+And abortion providers in Kansas are suing over a new law that requires patients to report their reasons for having an abortion.
 Such state laws have a cumulative chilling effect on abortion access.

-• Some Republican lawmakers seem to be to dodge voter dissatisfaction with abortion restrictions in this election year.
-Sen. Ted Cruz of Texas and Sen. Katie Britt of Alabama introduced legislation to protect IVF by pulling Medicaid from states that ban the fertility procedure — but it has holes.
+• Some Republican lawmakers seem to be trying to dodge voter dissatisfaction with abortion restrictions in this election year.
+Sen. Ted Cruz of Texas and Sen. Katie Britt of Alabama introduced legislation to protect IVF by pulling Medicaid funding from states that ban the fertility procedure — but it has holes.
 And Gov. Larry Hogan of Maryland declared he is pro-choice, even though he mostly dodged the issue during his eight years as governor.

 • Former President Donald Trump is in the news again for comments that seemed to leave the door open to restrictions on contraception — which may be the case, though he is known to make such vague policy suggestions.
 Trump’s policies as president did restrict access to contraception, and his allies have proposed going further.